bkw777/NODE_DATAPAC/README.md

   * [Cover](#minindp-cover)
 -->

-This repo documents the NODE Systems [DATAPAC](PICS/DATAPAC/), [rampac](PICS/rampac), and a new clone, the [MiniNDP](#minindp).
+This repo documents the NODE Systems [DATAPAC](PICS/DATAPAC/), [rampac](PICS/rampac/), and a new clone, the [MiniNDP](#minindp).

 The NODE Systems DATAPAC/rampac was a popular ram disk peripheral for TRS-80 / TANDY Models 100, 102, & 200 computers.

-The schematic and PCB below documents the DATAPAC from examining 2 units.
+The schematic and PCB below documents the DATAPAC.

-rampac replaces the binary counter & decoders with a PLD but functions exactly the same.
+rampac is a smaller later version of the same device that uses fewer larger sram chips and replaces most of the discrete logic IC's with a single PLD, but functions exactly the same.

 Here is some disorganized [INFO](software/) mostly gathered from the [M100SIG archive](https://github.com/LivingM100SIG/Living_M100SIG) and [club100](http://www.club100.org).